glungu/intel-openvino-people-counter/README.md

 The process behind converting custom layers involves several options depending of the original framework.
 With tensorflow the options are:
 * Register custom layers as extensions
-* Replace sub-graph with different subgraph
+* Replace sub-graph with different sub-graph
 * Offload calculation back to the tensorflow itself

 Thankfully, OpenVINO already contains extensions for custom layers used in [Tensorflow Object Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 These extensions are located in `<OpenVINO install dir>/deployment_tools/model_optimizer/extensions/front/tf`.
 The Model Optimizer option for providing extension config when converting Tensorflow model to OpenVINO IR format is `--tensorflow_use_custom_operations_config`.